 Its value is determined by device capabilities.

-his attribute indicates the maximum number of spatial streams the beam- former can transmit in an EHT sounding NDP with PPDU bandwidth equal to any one of 20, 40 or 80 MHz."
+If dot11EHTSUBeamformerImplemented is true, this attribute indicates the maximum number of spatial streams the beam- former can transmit in an EHT sounding NDP with PPDU bandwidth equal to any one of 20, 40 or 80 MHz.

+Reserved if dot11EHTSUBeamformerImplemented is false."

 DEFVAL { 4 }